 We are exposed to foreign currency risks that arise from normal business operations.
 These risks include the translation of local currency balances and results of our non-United States subsidiaries into United States dollars, currency gains and losses related to intercompany and third-party transactions denominated in currencies other than a location's functional currency, and currency gains and losses associated with intercompany loans.
 Our principal currency exposures relate to the Euro and the Japanese yen.
-Our objective is to minimize the volatility of our exposure to these risks through a combination of normal operating and financing activities and the use of derivative financial instruments in the form of foreign currency forward exchange contracts and foreign currency options contracts.
-The total notional amount of our derivative financial instruments entered into for foreign currency management purposes at December 31, 2017 was \$979.8 million .
-A hypothetical 10% increase/decrease in the value of the United States dollar against all hedged currencies would increase/decrease the fair value of these derivative contracts by \$66.1 million.
+Our objective is to minimize the volatility of our exposure to these risks through a combination of normal operating and financing activities and the use of derivative financial instruments in the form of foreign currency management purposes at cross currency swap contracts.
+The total notional amount of our derivative financial instruments entered into for foreign currency management purposes at December 31, 2018 was \$1.4 billion.
+A hypothetical 10% increase/decrease in the value of the United States dollar against all hedged currencies would increase/decrease the fair value of these derivative contracts by \$61.2 million.
 Any gains or losses on the fair value of derivative contracts would generally be offset by gains and losses on the underlying transactions, so the net impact would not be significant to our financial condition or results of operations.